johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/XC.2 Advanced Airport Operations.md

 		1. Non-towered airport frequencies: [[Unicom]], [[CTAF]]
 		2. Towered airports become non-towered when tower closed
 	2. Review the runway layout: numbering, lengths, left/right pattern, [[TPA]]
-	3. Read the AF/D Entry.
-Does everything agree with Foreflight?
+	3. Read the AF/D Entry: Any disagreements with Foreflight?
 Are there noise abatement procedures?
 Which is the calm wind runway?
 	4. Are there [[NOTAM|NOTAMs]]?
-	5. Look at it in Google Maps, satellite view.
+	5. Look at it in Google Maps or other satellite view.
 Get a feel for the layout.
 Can you identify transient parking?
+Any old runways that could cause confusion (such as at [New Jerusalem Airport](https://www.google.com/maps/place/37%C2%B040'40.0%22N+121%C2%B018'04.0%22W/@37.677778,-121.301111,5016m/data=!3m1!1e3!4m4!3m3!8m2!3d37.677778!4d-121.301111?hl=en&entry=ttu))
-	6. If there's any terrain nearby, look at it in Google Earth, to get a sense of the surrounding hills
+	6. Check terrian on Sectional and Google Earth, to get a sense of the surrounding hills
-	7. Where does all this info fit in our XC planner?
+	7. Where to record this in XC planner
 3. En route, pick up the weather as soon as it's in range
 	1. Pick up [[ATIS]]/[[AWOS]]/[[ASOS]] on the radio
-	2. Note the time on hourly broadcasts (eg. Palo Alto happens 47 minutes after the hour).
+	2. Note the time on hourly broadcasts (normally updated ~55 minutes after the hour).
 Will there be a newer report before you arrive?
-	3. Let's review the elements of an ATIS, and why each one is useful
+	3. Review elements of an ATIS.
+Why each one is useful?
 4. Possibly overfly before landing
 	1. Airport markings
 		1. Segment circle, pattern indicators ![[Segmented Circle.jpeg]]